smallhadroncollider/brok/taskell.md

 - Should detect if internet connection is down
 - Cache length option should accept units: s, m, h, d - default to s
 - Should be able to detect links without http:// or https:// prefixes
+- More detailed HttpException errors

 ## Bugs

 - Can't parse links containing single quote marks
+- Fetching message sometimes goes to more than one line, so next line doesn't replace it (saveCursor/restoreCursor?)
 - Edge case: shouldn't delay if only a single URL being checked

 ## In Progress